codetopiacommunity/open-source-contribution/README.md

 After you have completed these resources, you will be ready to start contributing to open-source projects.

+---
-> This project is a work in progress.
+**Note:** This project is a work in progress.
 We will be adding more resources to help you get started with open-source contributions.